department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/plain-language/use-short-sentences.md

 permalink: /content-style-guide/plain-language/use-short-sentences
 has-parent: /content-style-guide/plain-language/
 title: Use short sentences
-intro-text: Try to limit each sentence to 1 subject and verb when possible.
+intro-text: Try to limit each sentence to one subject and verb when possible.
 ---

 You can break up long sentences in several ways, including using bulleted lists.
 You can also start a sentence with a conjunction (and, or, but).